 We are using our innovation engine to develop a deep pipeline of novel targeted therapies to inhibit elusive, high-value frontier targets within the notorious RAS and mTOR signaling pathways.
-Our pipeline includes one product candidate that is in clinical development and all of our other programs are in the preclinical stage.
-Under our collaboration with Sanofi on our SHP2 program, we have a 50-50 profit share and a co-promote right in the United States and are eligible to receive royalties on net sales outside of the United States.
+Under our collaboration with Sanofi, we have a 50-50 profit share and a co-promote right in the United States and are eligible to receive royalties on net sales outside of the United States.
 Sanofi is responsible for reimbursing substantially all of our research costs and all of our development costs for the SHP2 program.
 For all other programs, we retain worldwide commercial rights.